SleepyFool-gh/Sleepy_macros/readme.md

-# Twine SugarCube macros & other things
+# SleepyFool's Twine SugarCube macros & other things
-## by SleepyFool

-A soon-to-be-filled library of macros of dubious value
+A motley library of author tools with dubious value

 ### Macros: